microcats-mpitermic/af2stoichiometry/README.md

   * intra: within a chain (tertiary structure)
   * inter: from a specific chain to any other chain (quaternary structure)
 * EVcouplings - raw output from plmDCA on input MSAs, list of all co-evolving residues with associated cn-score and probability (long-range contacts residues at least AAs apart only)
-* MSAs - input MSAs for plmDCA built by EVCouplings using jackhmmer
+* MSAs - input MSAs for plmDCA built by EVCouplings using jackhmmer.
+  * For MSA pairing, sequence annotation information was retrieved from UniRef100 on UniProt.org (https://www.uniprot.org/id-mapping).
+As some sequences were not part of UniRef100 anymore (e.g. preliminary WGS data moved to UniParc in a newer version), they were filtered from the MSAs.
 * Notebooks - Jupyter Notebooks for co-evolution and structure analysis, and mapping of co-evolving residues on structures
   * metrics_plotting: plot AF2 confidence scores and scoring of co-evolving residue pairs
   * complex_contact_maps:  co-evolving residue mapping on each individual complex with specific stoichiometry (see below)